FrickTobias/BLR/README.md

 ## Useage

-For all available options, see -h (--help) and for more consult the [step-by-step](https://github.com/FrickTobias/WGH_Analysis/tree/master/step-by-step) folder which describes all steps performed by WGH_automation.
-For examples and analysis file contents, see the [example folder](https://github.com/FrickTobias/WGH_Analysis/tree/master/example) where different example runs are thouroughly described.
+For all available options, see -h (--help) and for more consult the [step-by-step](https://github.com/FrickTobias/BLR/tree/master/step-by-step) folder which describes all steps performed by BLR_automation.
+For examples and analysis file contents, see the [example folder](https://github.com/FrickTobias/BLR/tree/master/example) where different example runs are thouroughly described.

 ### (1) _de novo_ Metagenomics

-First trim read sequences and extract barcode sequences with WGH_automation using the -e (--end) 1 option.
+First trim read sequences and extract barcode sequences with BLR_automation using the -e (--end) 1 option.

 ```
 bash BLR_automation.sh -e 1 -r -m <john.doe@myworkplace.com -p <processors> <read_1.fq> <read_2.fq> <output>